 Every minute wasted eats into the time that participants have for other individual and team work that is equally essential to them.

 One thing you can't recycle is wasted time. - Ohno Taiichi

 🕘 Stop using full and half-hour increments of time.
-Save time by breaking the habit of using one hour meetings when a 50-minute meeting will suffice.
-This mindful use of time will quickly be noticed and elevates the importance of investing time wisely.
+Break the habit of scheduling one hour meetings when a 50-minute meeting will suffice.
+This mindful use of time will be noted and will elevate the importance of investing time wisely.

 🕘 Create a cushion of time between meetings to allow for checking email, phone calls, poor parking, and other realities of life.
 Be open about this and lead others to do the same.